Operations

 Timing: Your policy anniversary date (not a fixed calendar date — it’s when you originally bound the policy).

 What you need: Renewed policy from your insurance broker.
-Your insurer files the updated MCS-90/BMC-91 with FMCSA automatically.
+Your insurer files the updated BMC-91X certification with FMCSA and attaches the updated MCS-90 endorsement to the renewed policy.

 Verify: After renewal, check FMCSA LMIA to confirm the updated insurance filing shows as on file.